moliver28/research-handbook/content/handbook/support/enhanced-support-offerings/offering-assigned-support-engineer/customer-onboarding.md

 How should they handle this customer's tickets when the ASE is not working, or busy?
 What if the customer creates an emergency ticket?

-This is where an organization note in the ticket will prove useful.
+This is why an organization note in the ticket will prove useful.
 It will answer the above questions and guide all interested parties (Support Engineers, Customer Success Managers, Account Executives, etc.) to the correct workflows for what to do.